GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 1.  iOS - The iOS app uses Apple ResearchKit to provide study workflow features.
 1. Android - The Android app uses ResearchStack to provide study workflow features.

+### Deployment
+The various platform components run in their own containers (private GKE cluster) and their deployment is automated.
+Cloud Build  automates the build of the platform components and the release of the containers to the respective locations Cloud Build runs the CI/CD jobs on code commit where the containers are auto-rebuilt, tagged and pushed.

+Detailed deployment information can be found here: kubernetes/README.md
+Terraform/README.md

 ### Administrator Data, Participant Data and Study Data Access